Battle of Omagh: Summary

 Within twenty-three minutes of the restart, Tyrone player O'Neill had received a second yellow card, meaning he too had to leave the field of play.
 Tyrone player Gerard Cavlan sustained an injury, necessitating his departure from the game.
 It was Bryan Cullen who put Dublin ahead for the first time in the game.
 Quinn converted two more frees, giving his team a three-point lead.
 Tyrone made a substitution, sending Peter Donnelly onto the field.
 Donnelly would score his team's only point of the second half.
 Dublin player David Henry scored the ultimate point for his team.
 Quinn's contribution of 1–7 helped Dublin to victory, though he also missed on numerous occasions.

 Dublin's Denis Bastick and Tyrone's Stephen O'Neill both received second yellow cards.
 Bastick was in his second year on the Dublin panel.

 Referee Paddy Russell also issued fourteen yellow cards (eight of which were given to Dublin players and six of which were given to Tyrone players).
 Stewarts had to lead Russell from the field of play after the game had concluded, owing to the vituperation of spectators who were attending the game.
 The referee called it a "frightening" experience.
 He thought about abandoning the game, though ultimately he did not.
-He also thought about ending his carer as a referee.
+He also thought about ending his career as a referee.

 Tyrone manager Mickey Harte said afterwards that divine intervention would not have been enough: "If Paddy Russell had been God Almighty he couldn't have refereed the game today".
 This quote is often repeated.